TerenceChe/431_Project/README.md

 # this is needed so that output files can write to this directory
 mkdir -p distance_matrix

-# if you want to print the before and after of the a selected set of vertices to verify correctness you can use this when building the executables
+# if you want to print the before and after shortest distance on a selected set of vertices to verify correctness you can use this when building the executables
 # we've built into the system to print 6 sets of vertices only so you can compare serial, parallel and distributed versions for correctness

 make PRINT=1

-# if you don't want to print the random set of vertices, just run this to build the executables
+# if you don't want to see the distances of 6 sets of vertices as part of your output, just run this to build the executables

 make all